Compare Extended-Stay Hotels Total Value: Parking, Laundry, Breakfast & Snacks (2026)

 French Drain vs. Surface Drain Cost in 2026: Which Drainage System Do You Need?

 French Drain vs. Surface Drain: Cost Comparison for 2026 French drains cost $10-$50 per linear foot installed in 2026, while surface (trench) drains run $30-$150 per linear foot.
 French drains handle subsurface groundwater -- soggy yards, wet basements, and foundation drainage.
 Surface drains handle visible runoff -- driveway water, patio pooling, and downspout discharge.
 A typical 50-foot yard French drain costs $500-$2,500, while a 20-foot driveway trench drain costs $600-$3,000.
-I installed drainage systems on eight properties in Bucks County last year, and the most common mistake I correct is homeowners installing the wrong type.
-A client in New Hope had standing water in the yard after every rain.
-He wanted a surface channel drain like his neighbor's driveway.
+Across eight drainage installations in Bucks County last year, the most common mistake was homeowners installing the wrong type.
+One New Hope property had standing water in the yard after every rain, and the homeowner wanted a surface channel drain like his neighbor's driveway.
 The problem was not surface runoff -- it was a high water table pushing groundwater up through the soil.
-We installed a 60-foot French drain with perforated pipe and gravel at...
+A 60-foot French drain with perforated pipe and gravel at a 2% grade, discharging to the street,...

 Gas vs Electric Water Heater Cost in 2026 (Full Comparison)

 Gas vs Electric Water Heater Cost in 2026: Full Comparison A gas tank water heater costs $800-$2,500 installed in 2026, while an electric tank water heater runs $600-$2,000.
 Annual operating costs flip the script: gas tanks cost $325-$475 per year to run versus $400-$600 for electric.
 But neither is the cheapest option anymore.
 Heat pump water heaters cost $150-$250 per year to operate and qualify for a federal tax credit of up to $2,000, making them the clear efficiency winner for homeowners who have the space and climate to support one.
-I replaced a gas tank water heater in a 1970s ranch house outside Milwaukee last fall.
-The existing unit was a 13-year-old 50-gallon gas tank that had been limping along with a failing anode rod and a thermocouple I had already replaced twice.
+Consider a 1970s ranch house outside Milwaukee with a 13-year-old 50-gallon gas tank limping along on a failing anode rod and a thermocouple already replaced twice.
 The homeowner wanted to go electric tankless to save space.
-After we ran the numbers on...
+Running the numbers on infrastructure costs -- a new 240V circuit and panel upgrade -- pointed to a heat pump unit instead.
+Total...

 Granite vs. Concrete Countertops Cost in 2026 (Full Comparison)